craftercms/docs/source/reference/modules/deployer/index.rst

 |

 Let's take a look at an example script that you can use for the Groovy script processor.
-Below is a script that only includes a file from the change set if a parameter is present in the deployment:
+Below is a script that only includes a file from the change-set if a parameter is present in the deployment:

 .. code-block:: groovy
    :caption: *Example Groovy script to be run by a script processor*